yeehaa123/presentation-moonconf/slides.md

 <!---

 Good morning everyone.
-Very excited to speak at this conference.
+Very excited to speak to you today.
 My name is Jan Hein Hoogstad.
 In my previous life, I was a professor in philosophy and cultural studies.
 But that's all behind me.
 Nowadays, I'm running a startup called 'Offcourse'.

 Offcourse is going to radically change the way you learn new skills online, but that's not what this presentation is about.
 Please check out our website if you want to know more.

-Today, I want to talk about buildings, actual buildings - houses, towers, bridges, etc. And I will discuss what these constructions share with the artifacts that we, developers, are creating: programs, libraries, and applications.
-They are all the product of architecture.
+Today, I want to talk about buildings, actual buildings - houses, towers, bridges, etc. I will focus on what these constructions share with the artifacts that we, developers, build: programs, libraries, and applications: architecture.

 -->